rdadolf/dnnamo/docs/import.md

 ### The `run` Method

 Many neural networks have rather complicated main loops, from which control is not easily relinquished.
-Contrariwise, NNModel needs to have the ability to modify and control the way a network is run.
+Contrariwise, Dnnamo needs to have the ability to modify and control the way a network is run.
 The comprimise is a callback mechanism.
 A model writer must wrap their main loop in a `run` function, and they must modify it in two ways: